Kometa-Team/Kometa/docs/home/guides/docker.md

 ### Installing Docker.

+To run Docker images, you need to have Docker installed.
+It is not typically installed on new Mac, Linux, or Windows machines.

 The Docker install is discussed here: [Installing Docker](https://docs.docker.com/engine/install/)

 Once you have Docker installed, test it at the command line with:

+[type this into your terminal]
 ```
 docker run --rm hello-world
 ```